kanglicheng/code-school/full-stack-project/README.md

 # Full-Stack Curriculum

-## Proposal
+## Tentative Project Proposal

 Before you can start working on your full-stack project you need to pick an app to build.
 You will start by submitting a list of three possible apps you would be interested in creating.
 This is your _tentative proposal_.
 You will assigned one of them.

-Before you start on your full-stack project you will create a detailed proposal in which you carefully plan out the app you are going to build.
-This is your _full-stack project proposal_.
-Here are the important deadlines for this part of the curriculum.
+Important deadline for the tentative
+proposal:

   * **W7D2**: Submit your tentative proposal by 9am
     * [Tentative proposal guidelines][tentative-proposal]
     * [List of approved apps][good-projects]

+[tentative-proposal]: proposal/tentative-project-proposal.md
+[good-projects]: proposal/projects-to-clone.md

+## Design Documents

+Before you start on your full-stack project you will create a set of detailed documents, in which you carefully plan out the app you are going to build.
+These are your _full-stack design documents_.
+Important deadline for the design documents:

   * **W8D1**: Submit your full-stack proposal by 9am
     * [Full-stack proposal guidelines][fsp]
     * [MVP Checklist][mvp-checklist]
     * [Sample Proposal][sample-proposal]

-[tentative-proposal]: proposal/tentative-project-proposal.md
-[good-projects]: proposal/projects-to-clone.md
 [fsp]: proposal/full-stack-project-proposal.md
 [sample-proposal]: https://www.github.com/appacademy/bluebird/wiki
 [mvp-checklist]: proposal/mvp-list.md